xformerfhs/MatrixTranspose/README.md

 ### Transposition

 Another encryption method that is fundamentally different from the substitution of the matrix encryption is transposition.
-The characters are not encoded but move around.
+The characters are not encoded but moved around.
 They change there position in the text.

 The simplest transposition works like this: